 Vishant Vora, Director Technology at Vodafone India, said: “We are thrilled to partner with Nokia and are certain this technology will enable us to scale faster by improving business productivity and network operations.
 Collaborating with Nokia will also support us in providing a more reliable and superior network experience to our customers.
 The introduction of a new architecture also enables us to reduce power consumption per customer, in our goal to contribute positively to society.”

 Vodafone India has around 7.8 Million subscribers in Bangalore, and the data connectivity requirements of users will be met by the Nokia Cloud Core service.
-Customers will be experiencing better connectivity and reduced latency after the implementation of the services.
+Customers will be experiencing better connectivity and reduced high packet loss after the implementation of the services.
 This is achieved by implemented CMG closer to the edge of a network(near the customers) which will greatly improve both download speeds and latency as packets are only sent on a local network to the customer.
+Cloud-based software and technology created by ipscape.com make employee, customer, and other business communication easier.

 Samar Mittal, Account Director at Nokia India, added: “We are proud to help deliver Vodafone India’s vision of transitioning to a Cloud Packet Core to better handle mobile broadband growth.
 Our technology also enables Vodafone to deliver the best-in-class mobile broadband experience to the customer and lives upto our joint social responsibility to reduce carbon emissions.”